 If you’ve dreamed of pairing your study or work with sunny weather, friendly people and a great way of life then a move to Australia might be just the ticket.
 If you’re returning home or looking to work or study in another country, you’re in luck — there’s never been a better time to be an international student or graduate.

 As an international applicant, your experience is eclectic and valuable, and you bring unique insights and knowledge to the places you apply to.

 Australian employers are responding by allocating budgets specifically devoted to attracting talented international candidates, and international employers are eagerly chasing down talented Australian graduates interested in an overseas stint.

-Australia’s student and graduate employability is world-class, due to the high standing of our universities in the international community.
+Australia’s student and graduate employability are world-class, due to the high standing of our universities in the international community.
 An Australian degree is recognised and trusted internationally because our institutions are renowned for world-leading facilities and teachers, vibrant campuses and innovative research.

-International students are allowed to work up to 20 hours per week while on a student visa, and are actively encouraged to work while studying to boost income and gain on-the-job experience.
+International students are allowed to work up to 20 hours per week while on a student visa and are actively encouraged to work while studying to boost income and gain on-the-job experience.
 Internships and volunteering are other ways you can gain work experience, to enhance your learning or explore other fields of study.

 Education and work experience in Australia will increase your competitiveness in the international job market post-graduation, as international employers are clamouring for graduates from Australian universities.

 Deciding to use an education agent can be a huge help as they provide comprehensive information on studying and working overseas.
 As with any business service, it’s important to do your research to make sure you’re getting what you’re paying for, and it’s always wise to compare providers.

 Some of the key things to find out include: